Usage

 behavior of the other gender

-yumyum: suck cock (Thai and Khmer English)
+yumyum: suck cock (from Thai and Khmer English)

 Spiritual /